 The premier said that she liked "biscuits with my tea".

 - When City is capitalised it refers to the municipality or government of the city.
 E.g. The City is raising rates across the city.

 Also: The City council sat for several hours.
-Note City is capitalised but council is not.
+Same goes for Province vs province.

 - A person who sits on the committee of the institution that runs a city is usually introduced in an article as a Mayoral Committee Member (not Mayco member, which was our previous inconsistently used style).